hneels/tiny-library/readme.md

 * REST APIs for JSON and XML

 ## Summary
 Tiny Library is a library loan management system with different access levels for patrons, librarians, and unauthenticated users.
+(This was a solo project for CS602.)

 ## Video Demo